chrisk44/Hijacker/README.md

 This application requires an ARM android device with a wireless adapter that supports **Monitor Mode**.
 A few android devices do, but none of them natively.
 This means that you will need a custom firmware.
 Nexus 5 and any other device that uses the BCM4339 chipset (MSM8974, such as Xperia Z2, LG G2 etc) will work with [Nexmon](https://github.com/seemoo-lab/nexmon) (it also supports some other chipsets).
 Devices that use BCM4330 can use [bcmon](http://bcmon.blogspot.gr/).
 An alternative would be to use an external adapter that supports monitor mode in Android with an OTG cable.

 The required tools are included for armv7l and aarch64 devices as of version 1.1.
-The Nexmon driver and management utility for BCM4339 are also included.
+The Nexmon driver and management utility for BCM4339 and BCM4358 are also included.

 Root is also necessary, as these tools need root to work.